jppooja26/Placement-Preparation/README.md

         3. Running sum of 1d Array.
         4. Richest Customer Wealth
         5. Shuffle the Array
+        6. Kids With the Greatest Number of Candies
+        7. Number of Good Pairs
+        8. How Many Numbers Are Smaller Than the Current Number
+        9. Create Target Array in the Given Order
+        10. Check if the Sentence Is Pangram
 </pre>

 While this repository is designed to aid your preparation, interview success depends on various factors.
 Use these resources as part of a well-rounded preparation strategy.